Op3.16-1 Graduate Assistantship Eligibility

-- A student must be admitted to a graduate program at Missouri State University to be eligible for a graduate assistantship.
+- To be eligible for a graduate assistantship, a student must be admitted to a graduate program at Missouri State University.
 A minimum GPA of 3.00 on the undergraduate cumulative, last 60 hours, or graduate cumulative (minimum of 9 hours) is required.
-This requirement established by the Graduate Council is designed to ensure that assistantships allow the University to attract and support high quality graduate students.
 In very rare circumstances an exception may be made to the 3.00 GPA requirement.
-Requests for exceptions are to be made to the Graduate College by the department/office wishing to hire the student as graduate assistant.
+Requests for exceptions are to be made to the Dean of the Graduate College by the unit wishing to hire the student as graduate assistant.
 Personnel Action Forms for graduate assistants not meeting eligibility requirements should not be submitted unless approval to do so has been given by the Dean of the Graduate College.

 - A graduate assistant is required to complete a minimum of 6 hours of graduate course work (600-800 level) during the fall semester and 6 hours of graduate level coursework during the spring semester.
-A student may hold an assistantship in the summer without being enrolled in coursework, as long as they are enrolled in the subsequent fall semester.
-A graduate assistant may enroll in as little as one credit hour during the final semester as long as they have applied to graduate and the reduced course load is sufficient to graduate.
+A student may hold an assistantship in the summer without being enrolled in coursework, as long as they are registered for the subsequent fall semester.
+A graduate assistant may enroll in as few as one credit hour during the final semester of their graduate program as long as they have applied to graduate and the reduced course load is sufficient to graduate.
 Audited classes do not count toward the required minimum credits.
-Dropping classes mid semester may endanger the student’s eligibility in retaining the GA position.
+Dropping classes mid-semester may endanger the student’s eligibility in retaining the GA position.

-- Given Human Resources guidelines and the time commitment to successfully complete a program of graduate study and effectively execute assistantship responsibilities, graduate students who hold full-time assistantships are not eligible for additional work on campus and are discouraged from working off campus.
+- Given Human Resources guidelines and the time commitment to successfully complete a program of graduate study and effectively execute assistantship responsibilities, graduate students who hold full-time assistantships (20 hours per week) are not eligible for additional work on campus.
 If there are occasional special opportunities that involve additional university compensation, requests for exceptions can be made to the Dean of the Graduate College.